kritserv/FOR-fake-or-real-dataset-classification/README.md

 # FOR (Fake Or Real) Dataset Classification

+A python notebook for fake and real voice (from FOR Dataset) classification using machine learning technique; CNN, MFCC

 I didn't own this dataset.

 Datasets created by members of the APTLY lab can be found here: : https://bil.eecs.yorku.ca/datasets/